magpylib/magpylib/docs/_pages/gallery/gallery_app_halbach.md

 Magpylib is an excellent tool to create magnet assemblies.
 In this example we will show how to model Halbach magnets.

-Example 1: Halbach magnetization using CylinderSegmetns
+Example 1: Halbach magnetization using CylinderSegments

-Example 2: Discreete Halbach magnets
+Example 2: Discrete Halbach magnets